 With decades of blow molding experience, we are able to often provide the most cost-effective manufacturing process.
 We currently house seven blow molding machines within two of our facilities.
 With the capabilities to use PET, HDPE, PVC, and other alternative materials, we provide the opportunity for:

 Continuous Extrusion Blow Molding

 - A parison (a hot tube of plastic material) is dropped from an extruder and then entrapped in a water-cooled mold.
 When the mold is closed, air injects through the neck of the container, like blowing up a balloon.
 The mold is released and the part is revealed.

-- In-mold labelling is the use of paper or plastic labels during the manufacturing of containers by blow molding, injection molding, or thermoforming processes.
+- In-mold labeling is the use of paper or plastic labels during the manufacturing of containers by blow molding, injection molding, or thermoforming processes.
 The label serves as the integral part of the final product, which is then delivered as pre-decorated item.

 - A friction welding technique that is used on thermoplastic materials, in which the parts being welded are heated by friction to create a tight seal.

 - In-Press and Secondary Trimming